 As with most surveys, social desirability bias can affect the reliability of your Likert scale survey.
 Even when you tell respondents their responses will remain anonymous, many people still try to give socially acceptable answers rather than being honest.
 This can be minimized with an even-number scale, which prevents people from sitting on the fence.

-Likert scale surveys are particularly susceptible to central tendency bias: people avoid choosing the most extreme responses such as Very Helpful or Strongly Disagree.
+Likert scale surveys are particularly susceptible to central tendency bias: People avoid choosing the most extreme responses, such as Very Helpful or Strongly Disagree.
 You can reduce the effect of this bias with some clear definitions, such as “In this survey, Very Helpful means you got everything you needed from our customer service agent.”

 At the other end of the spectrum is extreme response bias.
 This happens when people only choose the extreme options.
 There are several causes of this, including cultural attitudes and IQ.
 But the one you have control over is the wording of the question.
 Use neutral language and don’t ask leading questions—it’ll impact your data analysis.

 People tend to agree with statements to please others.
-This is known as acquiescence response bias—otherwise known as the when-in-doubt-just-agree bias There are two ways to minimize its effect:
+This is known as acquiescence response bias—otherwise known as the when-in-doubt-just-agree bias.

-1) Phrase your statements as questions
+Phrase your statements as questions.

-2) Include a positive and negative statement and evaluate the pairs for consistency.
+Include a positive and negative statement and evaluate the pairs for consistency.

-Getting your Likert scale online survey right means loads of useful data to help you get to know people better.
+Getting your Likert scale survey right means loads of useful data to help you get to know people better.
 Ready to get started?
 We can help you create a survey today!